Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compass stands out from the broadband crowd with prepaid or weekly payment options for unlimited internet.

 Is Compass right for me?

-- The highlights: Prepay or weekly payment options; flexible terms
+- The highlights: Prepaid, weekly or monthly payment options; flexible terms

 - Watch out for: Router is only free on 24-month contracts

 Compass is committed to offering great value and low priced internet, with options to suit casual users or homes looking for a long-term contract.

 Established in the telecommunications market since 1995, Compass has invested in its own nationwide network to provide copper and fibre broadband to Kiwis around the country.

 As well as standard monthly payments, Compass gives the option of weekly payments for fibre, and prepaid daily plans for those who need a short-term broadband solution.

 Compare Compass broadband plans

 Compass offers ADSL, VDSL and fibre broadband plans with unlimited data.